judnich/Kickoff/README.md

 ### NOTE

-Kickoff is a work in progress project.
-It's functional on windows but additional work is being done to make it even more efficient.
-Also, Linux support is planned (and should be fairly simple) but not finished.
+Kickoff is a work in progress project and hasn't been tested extensively.
+It's functional and very fast but additional work is being done to make it even more efficient.
+Also, it works on Windows, and Linux support is planned (and should be fairly simple) but not finished right now.

 ### Examples